sergey-shandar/public/articles/blockset05.md

 > mkdir new
 ```

-Then, we add all files by running three different Blockset processes simultaneously from three different terminals.
-Two processes add files to the same repository, `old/cdt0/`.
+Then, we add all files by running two different Blockset processes simultaneously from two different terminals.

 ```
 > cd old/